Nomoos/PrismQ/IdeaInspiration/Sources/README.md

 # PrismQ.IdeaInspiration.Sources

 A comprehensive, modular library for collecting and managing various types of content sources for the PrismQ idea generation ecosystem.
-Each source module implements a **dual-save architecture** that maintains both domain-specific data and contributes to a unified central database.
+Each source module uses a **single database architecture** that stores all data in a unified central database.

 ## Overview

 This library provides specialized source modules for collecting inspiration from diverse platforms and data sources.
 Each source:
 - Implements a plugin-based architecture for data collection
 - Returns standardized `IdeaInspiration` domain objects
-- Saves to both source-specific tables (detailed metadata) AND a central database (unified queries)
+- Saves to a single central database with `source_platform` field for identification
 - Follows SOLID principles for clean, maintainable code

-## Architecture: Dual-Save Pattern
+## Architecture: Single Database Pattern

 ### Database Strategy

-Each source implements a **dual-save pattern** for optimal data management:
+All sources use a **single database pattern** for simplified data management:

 ```
 ┌────────────────────────┐